La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 We add a number after **le** and thus specify individual people.

-For numbers consisting of several digits, we just string those digits together.
+For numbers consisting of several digits, we just string those digits together:

 > **le re mu prenu cu tavla mi**
 > _The 25 people talk to me._